What is Assessment and Why is it Important?

 The Provost’s Assessment Workshop Series

 In May 2017, the Provost and Vice President for Academic Affairs announced the Provost’s Assessment Workshop Series, which kicked off with a discussion series intended to encourage greater reflection on andragogical practices and offer faculty an opportunity to explore in depth how students learn.
 The inaugural workshop had 20 faculty participants who discussed theories and principles of learning as they relate to QC students, and research-based strategies to improve student learning.
 The four-session discussion series will be offered again next summer.
-Stay tuned for announcements regarding future workshops within the series.

 Summer 2017 Workshops